 Eindhoven-based capcap… cap blends post punk, trip hop and industrial into one.
 In drawn-out compositions, the listener is taken on an audiovisual trip, supported by dark synths, driving drums, repetitive guitar riffs and layered vocals.
 Think Sonic Youth, The Soft Moon, The Sound, Savages.
 In November 2016, debut album Sonder was released.
 Following this release, they started a collaboration with Fin Greenall (Fink) to record a new 4-song EP Mobius, pt 1: Low Key, which was released in January 2018 during Eurosonic Noorderslag.
-This turned out to be the first part of two-piece album Mobius, of which the second part Mobius, Pt 2: Pieces is to be released October 2018 at the Dutch Design Week music festival.
+This turned out to be the first part of two-piece album Mobius, of which the second part Mobius, Pt 2: Pieces has been released October 2018 at the Dutch Design Week music festival.
 The band also signed its first publishing deal with Wonderkamer/BMG in July 2018.

 Late 2010 capcap… cap took its current form.
 The first official feat was self-released on april 5, 2012.
 EP ‘Resonance’ contains 4 songs which define the band’s new sound.
 Recorded in the rehearsal space and provided with their own graphic design it represented all the different faces of the band.
 EP held in hand, the band now aimed at their stagepresence.
 They played throughout the Netherlands, including the Magneetfestival Amsterdam and venues in Breda, Tilburg, Nijmegen and Helmond.